dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

 This information, the heketi user name, the API URL, and the password is needed whenever you want to use the `heketi-cli` client.
 So it's a good idea to store this in environment variables.

-&#8680; Enter the following lines in your shell to conveniently get and store the heketi API URL, the password of of the `admin` user and the user name set to `admin`:
+&#8680; Enter the following lines in your shell to conveniently retrieve and store the heketi API URL, the password of of the `admin` user and the user name set to `admin`:

 ~~~~
 HEKETI_POD=$(oc get pods -l glusterfs=heketi-storage-pod -o jsonpath="{.items[0].metadata.name}")